Dre Campbell Farm

 9. Cover Your Soil at All Times

-Weeds will cover the soil if you don’t cover it yourself.
+Weeds will cover the soil if you do not cover it yourself.

-Therefore, take precautionary measures and always keep the soil covered.
+Therefore, take precautionary measures and keep the soil covered at all times.
 Mulch and cover crops are good options to cover your soil.

 Organic mulches will enrich poor soil as they decompose.
 Use grass clippings, hay, wood shavings, and other plant scraps.

-Mulches can also help protect the soil in the winter.
+Mulches can also help protect the soil in winter.

 10. Keep an Eye on Moisture Levels

-Another strategy to improve soil conditions when farming is to avoid letting the soil get too dry.
+Another strategy to improve soil conditions when farming is to avoid letting the soil dry out.

 As you know, plants need water to survive.
 This is especially true if you’re growing vegetables or fruit crops.